What are Derivatives?

 Futures

 A future, also known as a forward contract, is a financial contract between two parties in which they commit themselves to trading the underlying product at a predetermined expiration date at a predetermined price (forward price).
-In this financial instrument, the buyer has the long position, and the seller has the short position.
-Basically, they are betting against each other.
+In this financial instrument, the buyer has the long position and the seller has the short position.
+They are basically betting against each other.
 During the tulip mania in the seventeenth century, futures were traded on the Amsterdam Stock Exchange to hedge a bad crop.

-Futures exist in many areas, such as financial futures (e.g., stock, currency, interest rates) and commodities or bulk commodities (e.g., oil, gold, grain).
+Futures exist in many areas, including financial futures (e.g., stock, currency, interest rates) and commodities or bulk commodities (e.g., oil, gold, grain).

-After a future expires, a private investor is not waiting for delivery of 1000 kilograms of potatoes or so, so one can choose to sell the future just before physical delivery or one can have the price difference paid out.
-Otherwise, you will be seeing yourself sitting behind a table in the local market!
-Potatoes!
+After a future expires, a private investor is not waiting for delivery of 1000 kilograms of potatoes or so, so one can choose to sell the future just before the physical delivery or one can have the price difference paid out.
+Otherwise, it becomes a stall in the market!

-Futures are very often used to cover positions, also called hedging.
+Futures are often used to hedge positions.
 One then usually hedges day trading positions.
-You can also choose the Daily Settlement Price (DSP), where you get paid per day or must pay per daily result.
+You can also choose the Daily Settlement Price (DSP), where you get paid per day or have to pay per daily result.
 With futures, one also works with short, long and the margin call.

 Contract For Difference